Support for Childcare

 1. *1

-New daycare centers using open slots in daycare centers set up by other companies (number of centers in use in May 2023)
+New daycare centers using open slots in daycare centers set up by other companies (number of centers in use as of May 2023)

 2. *2